New Site, Same Old Priorities

 - It saves me having to create Hi-DPI images for retina etc. There’s now some Sony handset that has a

-devicePixelRatioof 3, so we’re screwed whichever way you look at it for raster imagery.
+devicePixelRatioof 3, so we’re stuffed whichever way you look at it for raster imagery.
 I’m rocking the vector wherever I can.

 Same Old Priorities